2017 World Championships in Athletics – Women's heptathlon: High jump

 The high jump took place on 5 August in two groups with Group A starting at 11:29 and Group B starting at 11:30.
 The results were as follows:

 Shot put

 The shot put took place on 5 August in two groups with Group A starting at 18:59 and Group B starting at 19:00.
 The results were as follows:

 200 metres

 The 200 metres took place on 5 August in four heats as follows:

 The overall results were as follows:

 Long jump

 The long jump took place on 6 August in two groups with Group A starting at 09:59 and Group B starting at 10:00.
 The results were as follows:

 Javelin throw

 The javelin throw took place on 6 August in two groups with Group A starting at 11:54 and Group B starting at 13:07.
 The results were as follows:

 800 metres

 The 800 metres took place on 6 August in three heats as follows:

 The overall results were as follows:

 Final standings

-The final standing were as follows:
+The final standing were as follows.

+The best score for each event is highlighted.